 - Online Application System FAQs

-The Center for Global Education (CGE) will have the blue pre-departure packets available for our students going on Exchanges and 3rd Party Provider programs in mid- to late March for the following summer term and fall semester and in mid- to late October for the following spring semester.
+The Center for Global Education (CGE) will have the blue pre-departure packets available for our students going on Exchanges and 3rd Party Provider programs at pre-departure orientation.
 You cannot pick up the packets earlier than this.
-The CGE will announce the availability of the packets via our listserv, The Connection, and our social media.
+The packet includes:

 Attend Pre-Departure Orientation (PDO)

-Each semester, the CGE hosts a MANDATORY pre-departure orientation (PDO) for students going on our Exchanges and 3rd Party Provider programs (Faculty-Led programs have their own program-specific PDOs).
-The CGE typically provides FREE pizza, great discussions on how to stay safe abroad and prepare for one of the best semesters of your college career, and an alumni panel full of wonderful Butler students who have been there, done that.
-PDO lasts for about 2.5 hours.
+Each semester, the CGE hosts a MANDATORY pre-departure orientation (PDO) for students studying abroad for the following semester or summer.
+All students going for a summer or semester must attend this meeting.
+The CGE typically provides coffee and great discussions on how to stay safe abroad and prepare for one of the best semesters of your college career.
+PDO lasts for about 2 hours.

 **There are NO makeup sessions and NO one-on-one appointments to go through PDO information.**